jkhazraji/Font-Metadata/README.md

 Since Android doesnot have a method to get font (.ttf, .otf) meta data.
-I presents this code made b4a to get around this
+I presents this code made with b4a to get around this Move the webview files to Files directory please